-SJWC’s existing 40-year old, 30 mgd Montevina WTP, who’s direct source water comes from various intakes located in the Santa Cruz Mountains south of San Jose.
-Providing drinking water to over a million customers throughout the area, the plant uses a mono media direct filtration process to treat the source water.
-During winter storm events when abundant water is available, the existing plant cannot reliably treat the high turbidity within the source water to meet current State and Federal standards for surface water filtration.
-In addition, the existing plant lacked tools to manage disinfection byproducts, ultimately making compliance with the Stage 2 Disinfectants/Disinfection Byproducts regulation more challenging.
-Other water treatment plant processes and support facilities have also reached their useful life and are in need of retirement and replacement.
+The Montevina Water Treatment Plant (WTP), located in the foothills south of Los Gatos, CA, is SJW’s largest surface water treatment facility with a treatment capacity of 30 MGD.
+The existing Montevina WTP utilized a mono media direct filtration process and was over 40 years old.
+Montevina WTP’s source water comes from various intakes located in the Santa Cruz Mountains.
+During winter storm events, when abundant water is available, the existing plant could not reliably treat the high turbidity source water to meet current state and federal standards for surface water filtration.
+In addition, the existing plant lacked tools to manage disinfection byproducts, making compliance with the Stage 2 Disinfectants/Disinfection Byproducts Regulation more challenging.
+Other water treatment plant processes and support facilities reached their useful life and were in need of retirement and replacement.

-The plants $50 million improvements include a flash mix and flocculation process followed by settling basins and a membrane filtration system.
-Improved solids handling facilities including clarifier thickeners and screw presses for managing residuals will be constructed.
-These plant improvements will allow SJWC to treat water with raw water turbidity levels as high as 100 to 500 NTU during and following storm events.
+The plant improvements included an improved flash mix and flocculation process followed by settling basins and a membrane filtration system.
+Improved solids handling facilities including clarifier thickeners and screw presses for managing residuals were constructed.
+The project also included construction of a new administration building, water quality laboratory, standby power generation, and site access improvements from the adjacent state highway and county road.
+The plant improvements will allow SJW to treat water with raw water turbidity levels as high as 100 to 500 NTU during and following storm events.